gerstrong/Commander-Genius/readme.txt

 some fanmade mods.

 Commander Genius currently runs under Linux/X11, Windows and MacOS X with SDL.
-Also portable systems are supported (Wiz)
+Also portable systems are supported like Wiz, GP2X and iPhone

 Commander Genius tries to mostly replicate the original game, however there are also a number of improvements like: